David Carmody’s DFM Report Integrating Design and Assembly

 So today again we have a great guest which is David Carmody of San Diego PCB David has a new title now: he is the division manager and he also has a CID.
 So David, welcome and thank you for joining me here at Altium today.
 So, we've known each other for a little while and I've had the benefit of being over at San Diego PCB and looking over your shoulder to some pretty wild complicated designs.
 So tell us a little bit about your day-to-day from the perspective of design bureaus and the kind of work that you see?

 Okay, we do get a lot of different designs, a bunch of varied designs, so we see a lot of military application, we see a lot of new technology - wearable technologies and things like that as well; it is pretty much all over the map though.
-I mean we get a little bit of anything and everything just because of the the nature of the service entity.
-A lot of the more upscale - so to speak -designs are the real nanotechnology sort of stuff where we're cramming a ton of the little into a board that's less than a half square inch total in size, or we're packing everything into a big housing that has to get heat out somehow because, I mean, we're sending up high output micro processors into into space and there is no airflow so we need to get the heat out in other ways.
-So there's a lot of that sort of stuff that we do get to see and and play with and and learn from as well.
+I mean we get a little bit of anything and everything just because of the nature of the service entity.
+A lot of the more upscale - so to speak -designs are the real nanotechnology sort of stuff where we're cramming a ton of the little into a board that's less than a half square inch total in size, or we're packing everything into a big housing that has to get heat out somehow because, I mean, we're sending up high output microprocessors into space and there is no airflow so we need to get the heat out in other ways.
+So there's a lot of that sort of stuff that we do get to see and play with and learn from as well.

-I think San Diego is kind of a neat place to work too because there is a lot of Defense here and there's also call comments and telecoms, and even in our local area, although I'm sure you see work from all over the country?
+I think San Diego is kind of a neat place to work too because there is a lot of Defense here and there are also call comments and telecoms, and even in our local area, although I'm sure you see work from all over the country?
 We do we also have kind of some neat things right here in our own backyard.

 So across that variety what would you say some of your more memorable designs would be?

-Oh my gosh!we’re not worthy!
+Oh my gosh!
+We’re not worthy!
 Do you mean the dragon heavy that they just launched - the second Falcon that ever went?

-Yeah the the Dragon 2 which is the capsule that they hope to take to Mars one day.
+Yeah, the Dragon 2 which is the capsule that they hope to take to Mars one day.